-Sure- there are people who would rather not give up this information- but they already have the majority of the information already- what they don’t have is your email address- and one of the credit score companies if prolific in sending you offers.
+Sure- some people would rather not give up this information- but they already have the majority of the information already- what they don’t have is your email address- and one of the credit score companies if prolific in sending you offers.
 You should unsubscribe straight away!

 Do you need to worry about your credit score?